Explicit Formulas of Fractional GJMS operators on hyperbolic spaces and sharp fractional Poincar\'e-Sobolev and Hardy-Sobolev-Maz'ya inequalities: Introduction

 In terms of half space model and ball model of hyperbolic space, we have

 for each $u\in C_{0}^{\infty}(\mathbb{R}_{+}^{n})$ and $v\in C_{0}^{\infty}(\mathbb{B}^{n})$ with

 \end{theorem}

 The organization of this paper is as follows.
 In Section \ref{Section2}, we will review some preliminary facts about special functions that will be needed in the subsequent sections.
 Section \ref{Section3} review some Helgason-Fourier analysis on hyperbolic spaces.
 In Section \ref{Section4}, we will give the explicit formula of Green's function of the fractional operators $\frac{|\Gamma(\gamma+\nu+i\sqrt{-\Delta_{\mathbb{H}}-\frac{(n-1)^{2}}{4}})|^{2}} {|\Gamma(\nu+i\sqrt{-\Delta_{\mathbb{H}}-\frac{(n-1)^{2}}{4}})|^{2}}$ for each $(\nu\geq 0)$ via Helgason-Fourier analysis.
 This Green's function estimate plays an important role in the proofs of Theorem \ref{th1.4} and Theorem \ref{1.8}.
+A sharp Sobolev inequality with the best constant for the operator $\frac{|\Gamma(\nu+\gamma+i\sqrt{-\Delta_{\mathbb{H}}-\frac{(n-1)^{2}}{4}})|^{2}} {|\Gamma(\nu+i\sqrt{-\Delta_{\mathbb{H}}-\frac{(n-1)^{2}}{4}})|^{2}}u$ is also proved in this section.
+(Theorem \ref{th3.10}.)
 In Section \ref{Section5}, we compute the explicit formula of fractional GJMS operators $P_{\gamma}$ on $\mathbb{H}^{n}$ and give the proofs of Theorems \ref{th1.3} and \ref{th1.5}.
 The proofs of Theorems \ref{th1.6}, \ref{th1.7} and \ref{th1.9} are given in Section \ref{Section6}.
 In Section \ref{Section7}, we show that the sharp constants of the fractional Poincar\'e-Sobolev inequalities on hyperbolic space and fractional Hardy-Sobolev-Maz'ya inequalities.